Free Consultation

 Varying Minimum UTME Score

-▪️ JAMB stated that pre-degree programme candidates are not supposed to be inferior.
+▪ Pre-degree programme candidates are not supposed to be inferior

-▪️ Adeyemi COE holds the degree of OAU, implying it cannot have a different minimum score from the B.Ed of OAU.
+▪ Adeyemi COE holds the degree of OAU cannot have another minimum score different from the B.Ed of OAU

 JAMB Result Upgrade Scam Exposed